A Quick Guide to Sombra Mezcal

 Roasting

-The hand-harvested piñas have to be roasted.
-And for this procedure, Mezcal brands need wood.
+The hand-harvested piñas are roasted, and for this procedure, any mezcal brands need wood.
 Sombra uses only certified and sustainable wood.
 That helps in preventing deforestation.

 Milling

-Traditionally, the milling process of Mezcal is done with a stone tahona, powered by mules or horsed.
+The milling process of mezcal is performed according to the traditional method using a stone tahona.
+Usually, this stone wheel is powered by mules or horsed.
 However, at Sombra, they work without animals throughout the entire production process.
 Instead, the mill is powered by solar energy installed by Sombra.

 Clean production process